Korean Pharmacies for Foreign Residents: Prescription Drugs, OTC, and English-Friendly Options

 Which common Western medications are available in Korea and under what names?

 Tylenol (acetaminophen/paracetamol) is available OTC, identical name.
-Advil/ibuprofen is OTC as Brufen, Easy-Prin, or Ibuprofen.
-Benadryl (diphenhydramine) is OTC as Cough-Plus (similar ingredient, different brand).
+Advil/ibuprofen is OTC as Brufen or Ibuprofen.
+Benadryl (diphenhydramine) is sold in Korea mainly as an OTC sleep aid (for example 단자민정); ask the pharmacist for a diphenhydramine sleep aid (수면유도제).
 Pepcid (famotidine) is OTC.
 Claritin (loratadine) is OTC.
-Sudafed (pseudoephedrine) requires prescription in Korea and ID showing ARC.
+Allegra (fexofenadine) 120mg is OTC.
+Sudafed (pseudoephedrine) requires prescription in Korea and ID showing your Foreigner Registration Card (외국인등록증).
 Zyrtec (cetirizine) is OTC.
 Antibiotics, Adderall-class stimulants, and most antidepressants require prescription.

 What is 처방전 and how long is it valid?